-“I discovered this sensational tree by accident, as I followed a random track along the shores of lake Pukaki, searching for views of Mt.
+“I discovered this sensational tree by accident, as I followed a random track along the shores of Lake Pukaki, searching for views of Mt.
 Cook.
-I initially drove past this spot when the tree had been in shadow & was forced to stop as a tree had fallen, blocking the track.
-Discovering a mass of toadstools under the trees, by the time I had shot these & reversed back, the sun was now lighting this view from my driver's side - "quick STOP!!"
-It really was the most magnificent display of light & colour."
+I drove past this same spot earlier in the morning, when the tree had been in shadow, but I was soon forced to stop as another tree had fallen, blocking the track.
+Discovering a mass of red toadstools under the trees, by the time I had shot these and reversed back, the sun had risen and was now lighting these leaves from my driver's side window - ‘quick STOP!’
+It really was the most magnificent display of light and colour.”

 Equipment: 60Mp Phase One DB + Mamiya AFD 645 + 80mm lens